10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #7: Red Rose & Berry Christmas Wreath with a Paw-Print Twist

-You know that moment when your golden is finally napping and the house looks actually put-together?
-Yeah, this wreath is for that moment.
-The one where you want your front door to match your Pinterest board AND your holiday spirit.
+If you’re anything like me, you know the feeling…your little goldener is finally napping and the house is actually clean!
+You want your front door to match your Pinterest board and your holiday spirit!

-I made one of these last December and my neighbor literally stopped her car to ask about it.
-No joke.
+I made one of these last December, and my neighbor literally stopped her car to ask about it.

 Materials & Tools: